Compare the Pear

 Both have self-cleaning nibs which is also a great thing.
 One thing I did not test was the longevity of any one marker.

-I hope that I have helped in your decisions of either of these marker pens and sorry that I couldn’t lean either way, they are both great pens!
+I hope that I have helped in your decisions of either of these water colour marker pens and sorry that I couldn’t lean either way, they are both great pens!